The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability: Complements

 Solecki [Sol3] proves a `Fubini for negligibles'-type theorem (cf. Theorem FN\ in \S 1 above): the non-negligible vertical sections (relative to a uniformly Steinhaus ideal) of a planar $\mathcal{I}_{0}$-negligible set form a horizontal $\mathcal{I}_{0}$-negligible set.
 The ideal $\mathcal{I}_{0}$ is of interest, as it violates the countable (anti)-chain condition, [BalRS].

-C2. \textit{Steinhaus-Weil property of a Borel measure. }In a locally compact group $G,$ the family $\mathcal{M}_{+}(\mu )$ of finite non-null measurable sets of a Borel measure $\mu $ on $G$ fails to have the Steinhaus-Weil property iff there are a null sequence $z_{n}\rightarrow 1_{G} $ and a non-null compact set $K$ with $\lim_{n}\mu (t_{n}K)=0.$ Equivalently, this is so iff the measure $\mu $ is not absolutely continuous with respect to Haar measure: these observations motivated Th.
+\textbf{5}. \textit{Steinhaus-Weil property of a Borel measure. } In a locally compact group $G,$ the family $\mathcal{M}_{+}(\mu )$ of finite non-null measurable sets of a Borel measure $\mu $ on $G$ fails to have the Steinhaus-Weil property iff there are a null sequence $z_{n}\rightarrow 1_{G} $ and a non-null compact set $K$ with $\lim_{n}\mu (t_{n}K)=0.$ Equivalently, this is so iff the measure $\mu $ is not absolutely continuous with respect to Haar measure: these observations motivated Th.
 SM.

-C3. \textit{Regular open sets. }Recall that $U\ $is regular open if $U=$\textrm{int}$($\textrm{cl}$U),$ and that \textrm{int}$($\textrm{cl}$ U) $ is itself regular open; for background see e.g. [GivH, Ch.
-10].
-For $ \mathcal{D=D}_{\mathcal{B}}$ the Baire-density topology of a normed topological group, let $\mathcal{D}_{\mathcal{B}}^{RO}$ denote the regular open sets.
-For $D\in \mathcal{D}_{\mathcal{B}}^{RO}$, put
+Alternative characterizations of absolute continuity and singularity of Radon measures on a locally compact group include the following.